AndrewWillacy/Turtle-Games/README.md

 | `income`         | Customer value / affordability predictor |
 | `age`            | Demographic predictor                    |

-The R-based multiple linear regression model achieved strong explanatory power, with the model explaining approximately **84% of the variance** in loyalty points.

 **Python — baseline models:**
 - Three baseline linear regression models built using age, income, and spending score as predictors of loyalty points